Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### How does AWS help customers achieve compliance in the cloud?

 - [ ] It's not possible to meet regulatory compliance requirements in the Cloud.
-- [ ] AWS applies the most commen Cloud security standards, and is responsible for complying with customers’ applicable laws and regulations.
+- [ ] AWS applies the most common Cloud security standards, and is responsible for complying with customers’ applicable laws and regulations.
 - [x] AWS has many common assurance certifications such as ISO 9001 and HIPAA.
 - [ ] Many AWS services are assessed regularly to comply with local laws and regulations.